Nicholas Saunders (activist)

 Nicholas Saunders (25 January 1938 – 3 February 1998), born Nicholas Carr-Saunders, was a British social inventor, activist, greengrocer, property developer and entrepreneur in the English 'alternative' movement from the 1970s until his death in a car crash near Kroonstad, South Africa.
 In 1976, he founded the Whole Food Warehouse, Monmouth Coffee Company in 1978 Neal's Yard Dairy in 1979, and the 'Apothecary' dispensing alternative and natural remedies, now known as Neal's Yard Remedies.

 Early life and education

 Saunders was born in 1938.
 His father was Alexander Carr-Saunders, a biologist and social scientist who at the time directed the London School of Economics.
 His family was wealthy and lived in Water Eaton, Oxfordshire in a 16th-century mansion.

-He attended Ampleforth College, nicknamed the Catholic Eton, and studied engineering for four years.
+He attended Ampleforth College and studied engineering at Imperial College for four years.

 Career

 In 1969, Saunders moved to 65 Edith Grove, London.

 Saunders was inspired by Nicholas Albery and researched, and in 1970 self-published and distributed a series of editions of Alternative London, an encyclopaedic guide to living in London, particularly for young people squatting, living on low incomes, on the fringes of conventional society, and with alternative values and ambitions such as living communally and pursuing spiritual development.

 In 1975, after travelling around the country in his live-in van, Saunders published the larger Alternative England and Wales guide, similar to Alternative London.
 Topics included improvising plumbing, electricals, telecommunications (including phreaking), and other services, dealing with the legal and social security systems, sex, health, drug information, transport, food and spiritual, religious and mystical systems.